-I wanted to give you some simple ideas on how you can earn extra money to fund your creative business, take that online course (shameless plug), plan a vacation, pay some bills, whatever your heart desires.
+I wanted to give you some simple ideas on how you can earn extra money to fund your creative business, take that online course (shameless plug), grow your traffic, plan a vacation, pay some bills, whatever your heart desires.
 While there’s a lot of advice already out there on ways to make extra money, I created this short list with YOU in mind — they’re achievable, things you’ll actually do, and don’t add a ton of scheduled hours to your already busy day.

 (I mean seriously, some lists suggest “start an Etsy shop” – like duuuude, if it were that easy, right?!.)